agence-gaya/traefik-plugin-blockuseragent/README.md

 To configure the `Block User-Agent` plugin you should create a [middleware](https://docs.traefik.io/middlewares/overview/) in your dynamic configuration as explained [here](https://docs.traefik.io/middlewares/overview/).
 The following example creates and uses the `blockuseragent` middleware plugin to block all HTTP requests with a User-Agent like `\bTheAgent\b`.
+You can use regexAllow to make exception on blocking regex.

 ```toml
 [http.routers]